Have you recently bought a doggy door? Here are a few dog door training tips that can make the training sessions more fun and rewarding.

-Doggy doors are a small portal in a wall, window, or door.
-They are a kind of a portal that lets your pet move freely in and out.
+Doggy doors are small portals in a wall, window, or door.
+They are a kind of portal that lets your pet move freely in and out.
 By just pushing the flap open, your pet can get outside where he can run freely or get back inside where it’s comfy and warm.

 You can choose between a variety of dog door types.
 The most popular are:

 Most importantly, pet doors are easy to install.
 The installation will only take a few hours and your pet will be walking through it in a matter of hours.

 Some of the benefits they bring include: